sophiebremer/mastodon-bot/README.md

 Mastodon Bot
 ============

-This bot can filter and post RSS items to a Mastodon account.
+This bot can filter and post items to a Mastodon account.

 Configuration
 -------------

-The Bot gets set up by a JSON configuration file, which contain 2 sections.
+The bot loads a JSON configuration file with 2 sections.

 ### `auth`

-In the `auth` section does the bot load the access tokens, which allows it to post new RSS items.
+The `auth` section contains the access tokens to post new items.